 The Eastbound Ultralight Compact Enduro Trail Jack

-The Eastbound ultralight compact Trail Jack is the smallest availalbe motorcycle trail stand and a ‘must have’ when your motorcyle does not have a centre stand.
+The Eastbound Ultralight Compact Trail Jack was introduced in May 2023 and was a huge overnight success!
+This Trail Jack is the smallest available motorcycle trail stand and a ‘must have’ when your motorcycle does not have a centre stand.
 It allows you to lift the front or rear wheel of your enduro or adventure bike off the ground, to do scheduled or unscheduled repair and maintenance work.

 Go Places but be prepared